Log InCartCall Now: (616) 667-7297

 Improve Your Speed for the Holiday Rush

-Clocking speed is an excellent exercise to help you and your team get ready for the holiday rush.
-Practice makes perfect, and speed is crucial for the holiday season.
+Clocking speed is an excellent exercise to help you and your team during the holiday rush – and beyond.
+Practice makes perfect.
 Check out Melissa Verplank’s advice on how to get up to speed!

 How To Improve Your Speed